Machine-Learning to Trust: Introduction

-So far, the economic literature on dynamic strategic interactions between ML algorithms has focused on model-free ML.
-Specifically, it has examined the behavior that arises when players use reinforcement-learning algorithms (see the literature review below).
-In contrast, there have been no attempts to analyze models of long-run cooperation when players react to beliefs shaped by model-based ML.
-And yet, there are economic environments in which users of ML are dissatisfied with blunt action recommendations, and instead need to be able to rationalize their behavior as a response to a belief obtained from a trusted source (which the ML algorithm presumably is).
-This need may be internal, or driven by external accountability pressures.
+So far, the economic literature on dynamic strategic interactions between ML algorithms has focused on the model-free variety, specifically on reinforcement learning (see the literature review below).
+There have been no attempts to construct models of long-run cooperation between human players who act on beliefs shaped by model-based ML.
+And yet, given that predictive AI is integrated with a growing variety of daily activities, it makes sense to speculate how model-based ML might affect the scope for long-run cooperation in dynamic interactions.
+In many settings, ML users will not be satisfied with blunt action recommendations, because they will have an internal or external need to be able to justify their behavior as a response to a belief derived from a trusted source (which a model-based ML algorithm may well be).
+This view is consistent with the observation in Agrawal et al. (2002) that advances in AI \textquotedblleft decouple prediction and judgment --- two primary ingredients to decision-making.\textquotedblright

-Thus, studying dynamic games between players who use model-based ML has potential economic relevance.
-It is of interest also because it raises a fundamental conceptual question about how predictive ML models perform when their training data is endogenous.
-A common feature of ML belief formation is the penalty on complex predictive models.
-The rationale behind complexity aversion is data-overfitting avoidance, which also means lowering the variance of the algorithm's predictions.
+Another reason that dynamic games between humans who use predictive, model-based ML are interesting is that they raise a basic question about how predictive ML models perform when their training data is endogenous.
+A common feature of model-based ML is the penalty on complex predictive models.
+The usual rationale behind it is trying to avoid over-fitting the training data, which means lowering the variance of the algorithm's out-of-sample predictions.
 In the context of dynamic strategic interactions, this penalty on complexity may take the form of pooling different contingencies (exogenous states of Nature, extensive-game histories) as if they are equivalent.